 Day 20 Medellin (B)

 Medellín is Colombia's industrial leader and also home to some of the friendliest people in the country.
 It has spring-like weather, plenty of shopping malls, both modern and colonial architecture, and it's surrounded by raw natural beauty

-Afternoon tour of the city Among this tour's highlights are the Metro Cable (K Line), Plaza Botero, the Pueblito Paisa, Parque de los Deseos (Wishes Park), Parque de los Pies Descalzos (Barefoot Park), the botanical garden, and the Metropolitan Cathedral
+Morning tour of the city Among this tour's highlights are the Metro Cable (K Line), Plaza Botero, the Pueblito Paisa, Parque de los Deseos (Wishes Park), Parque de los Pies Descalzos (Barefoot Park), the botanical garden, and the Metropolitan Cathedral

 Day 21 Medellin-Bogota (B)

 Today will be a full days drive through to the capital Bogota.
 A stop is made at El Jardin Encantado with its beautiful gardens and impressive range of hummingbirds

 Bogota set at an altitude of 2600m with the high ranges of the Cordillera Mountains lying to its east .
 It is sometimes referred to as the “Athens of the Americas”due to the Bogotanos’ reputation for politeness and civility

 Brisk walk along Avenida Jiménez to the foot of Cerro Monserrate.
 We ascend Monserrate by cable

 car to enjoy the spectacular views across the city .After Monserrate, we return to the colonial centre of